thewildofficial/My-Website/content/resume.md

 Developed and launched cross-platform geopolitical news aggregator with AI-powered translation and analysis.

 **2024** - **Return to Bangalore 🇮🇳**
-Strategic decision to attend Scalar School of Technology and pursue parallel degree from IIT Madras.
+Strategic decision to attend Scalar School of Technology and pursue parallel degree from BITS Pilani.

 **2023** - **Carleton Year 1 🇨🇦**
 Completed first year of Computer Science degree, building strong foundation before pivoting to specialized path.